Bandwidth/api-docs/content/numbers/hostedMessaging.md

 ## Check in service numbers to ensure number imported

 Optional, but recommended.
-To finally confirm that the phone number was successfully imported into your Bandwidth account, create a <code class="get">GET</code>  request to the inserviceNumbers to list the numbers in your account.
+To finally confirm that the phone number was successfully imported into your Bandwidth account, create a GET  request to the inserviceNumbers to list the numbers in your account.

 If everything was imported correctly, the recently imported number will appear in the returned payload.